cwarner-mdsol/terraform-medanalytics/README.md

  * 53 - cwarnerterra-sandbox.imedidata.net. record A ALIAS which points to the Classic ELB

  ## Tracking artifacts
  In the case of terraform the current "state" of the artifacts tracked is in the terraform.tfstate file.
 If changes are to be made they should always be changed there first and then terraform rerun.
-Hooks can be added to note file modification and/or commit or push and perform some action for review there.
+Hooks can be added to note file modification and/or commit/push and perform some action for review there.